North Country Trail by state: Michigan

 After leaving the state park, the NCT continues to the east through undeveloped areas of Marquette County and then enters McCormick Wilderness.
 Next is a walk through two segments of Gwinn Forest Management Unit, including about 4 mi within sight of Lake Superior.
 The trail then heads southeast and walks through Marquette for a considerable distance, mostly through parklands along the city's lakefront.
 After leaving the city, the trail heads east through rural areas within sight of the lakeshore and visits some more discontiguous segments of Gwinn Forest Management Unit.
 The NCT then turns southeast to Laughing Whitefish Falls State Park, and then hikes about 23 mi through Hiawatha National Forest.
 The NCT then walks through Munising and encounters Lake Superior yet again, this time following the lake for more than 30 mi through Pictured Rocks National Seashore.
 The trail then passes through Grand Marais and continues through undeveloped areas in Alger County.
 The trail walks alongside Lake Superior for about 20 mi again in Shingleton and Newberry Forest Management Units.

 The NCT then turns south away from Lake Superior and reaches the large and remote Tahquamenon Falls State Park, including two lengthy hikes along the Tahquamenon River.
 The NCT crosses the mouth of that river at Lake Superior and then heads south into another segment of Hiawatha National Forest and some more waking along the lakeshore.
 The NCT is in the national forest for more than 80 mi, including a near-encounter with Lake Michigan and a long walk along Brevoort Lake.
-The trail walks though St. Ignace for a considerable distance and then Straits State Park.
+The trail walks through St. Ignace for a considerable distance and then Straits State Park.
 The hiker then climbs onto the Mackinac Bridge (I-75) for the 5 mi crossing of the Straits of Mackinac to Michigan's Lower Peninsula.
 This crossing for pedestrians and hikers is only permitted during special "bridge walk" events.

 After the bridge, the NCT walks through Mackinaw City and continues southwest through rural areas in Gaylord Forest Management Unit and Wilderness State Park, including a brief encounter with Lake Michigan.
 This is followed by stretches of rural road walking interspersed with various segments of Gaylord Forest Management Unit.
 The trail reaches Lake Michigan again at Petosky State Park and then walks for several miles through the city of Petoskey, including urban parklands along the Bear River.
 The NCT then heads southeast through additional remote segments of Gaylord Forest Management Unit, interspersed with occasional rural road walking.
 This is followed by more protected lands in the Traverse City Forest Management Unit.
 The trail walks a considerable distance through Kalkaska before returning to protected forest lands for several dozen miles, trending to the southwest.
 The trail crosses US 131 near Fife Lake in Grand Traverse County.
 In Wexford County, the trail passes into the Cadillac Forest Management Unit and walks for several miles alongside three stretches of the Manistee River, with another crossing of US 131.